codice/ddf/distribution/test/itests/README.md

 ## Run unstable tests
 By default, all tests that include a call to `unstableTest` will not be run.
 To include them as part of a build, add the `-DincludeUnstableTests=true` property to the Maven command.

+## Generate missing security permissions
+When adding new functionality that requires security permissions that have not been added to `security/default.policy`, running with the `DgeneratePolicyFile=true` flag and the `-DkeepRuntimeFolder=true` flag will generate the missing policies in the `generated.policy` file in the exam folder.